-We have been working with the Te Papa peninsula community to develop a 30-year blueprint that will provide greater housing choices, safe and efficient transport options, local amenities and the infrastructure needed to support healthy and connected communities now and in the future.
+We have been working with the community to develop a 30-year plan for Te Papa peninsula that will provide greater housing choices, safe and efficient transport options, local amenities and the infrastructure needed to support healthy and connected communities now and in the future.

 The challenge is, Tauranga is made up of several narrow peninsulas that funnel traffic into key pinch points that cause traffic congestion during busy times of the day.
 The shape of these peninsulas and the limited space available means building more roads is not a viable solution.
 Knocking down homes and businesses to build roads is not only costly but also reduces the attractiveness and value of these areas, severs communities, and most of all, doesn’t fix congestion.

 Instead, we need to find smarter, more space-efficient modes of transport such as public transport, cycling and walking.
-This is what the futureproofing Cameron Road project aims to deliver.
+This is what Futureproofing Cameron Road aims to deliver.